 where L is length (in cm) and B is biomass density (as kg/km2).

+This tool assesses ICES groundfish survey data obtained through trawl surveys in the Celtic Sea and Greater North Sea since 1983.
 The main steps in the calculation of the LFI are: transforming sampled numbers of fish per unit area to estimates of biomass densities of fish units of kg/m2; raising sample level data to biomass densities in assessment areas, time series assessment against baseline and reference level.
 Time series are calculated from different surveys in different OSPAR areas.
 The calculation is detailed by Fung et al (2013) with the additional step of average haul densities by rectangle and sub-division (Greenstreet et al in prep.; ICES 2015).
 These data processing steps are elaborated upon in the following paragraphs.

 Due to the variability in time/season, area and gear between surveys, data used in this assessment have been left un-aggregated and are instead presented as separate result outputs at the survey level.
 In order to be accurate and meaningful, the indicator requires that surveys are conducted at regular intervals (e.g. annually) in the same area with a standard fishing gear targeting the same species assemblage.